mattja/nsim/README.rst

 nsim
 ====
-| Simulate systems from ODEs or SDEs, analyze timeseries.
+| Simulate systems from ODEs, SDEs or fractional ODEs, analyze timeseries.
 |  N.B. this is a pre-release: still a lot left to be done

 Simulation